Qumulo/docs/nics-transceivers-cables.md

 1. Run the `lspci | grep "Ethernet controller"` command.

-   {% include note.html content="This command might return information about (unused) onboard NICs that have 10 Gbps or less interfaces." %}
+   {% include note.html content="This command might return information about (unused) onboard NICs that have interfaces with speeds of 10 Gbps (or slower)." %}

    A list of NICs is displayed.
 In the following example, we ran the command on a Supermicro 1114S node, which has two ConnectX-6 NICs.